Skip to content

 |

 We would like to announce that we have officially partnered with Cambridge NeuroTech to expand our reach and enhance our distribution network.
-This collaboration marks a significant milestone for both companies and promises to bring cutting-edge technologies to even more people around the globe.Cambridge NeuroTech will now handle all Silicon Product sales.
-Moving forward, our 64-channel, 128-channel, and Janus Double-sided probes will now be distributed through Cambridge NeuroTech.
-All Deep Array probes remain as solely Diagnostic Biochips' products.
-This new partnership allows for us to...
+This collaboration marks a significant milestone for both companies and promises to bring cutting-edge technologies to even more people around the globe.Cambridge NeuroTech will now handle ALL product sales.
+Moving forward, our 64-channel, 128-channel, Janus Double-sided probes, and Deep Array will now be distributed through Cambridge NeuroTech.
+This new partnership allows for us to focus on emerging neurotechology which we feel are our top priority to...

 Brian G. Jamieson Published in Frontiers in Neuroscience